socsreps/socsreps.github.io/README.md

 1. Now make an edit to the index.html file and then refresh your browser to see the edit take effect

+## Acknowledgments

+Thanks to Dinke and Callum for the great feedback on the UX of the site which greatly improved the design.